-In moving from the Strawman-B geometry to the Long-Barrel geometry, it was noted that, although the distribution of the number of hits per layer remained broadly similar, the number of stubs was markedly different, changing from a smoothly falling distribution to a distribution with distinct crenellations: every odd-numbered layer having more stubs than the even-numbered layers either preceding or following it (figure 7.8).
+In moving from the Strawman-B geometry to the Long-Barrel geometry, it was noted that, although the distribution of the number of hits per layer remained broadly similar, the number of stubs was markedly different, changing from a smoothly falling distribution to a distribution with distinct crenellations: every odd-numbered layer having more stubs than the even-numbered layers either preceding or following it (figure 7.9).

-Figure 7.8: The distinct crenellations which appeared in moving from modelling with the Strawman-B to the Long-Barrel tracker geometry.
+Figure 7.9: The distinct crenellations in the stub density which appeared when the geometry was changed to the Long-Barrel tracker geometry.
+No comparable pattern was observed when using Strawman-B tracker geometry.
 The high-low pattern is seen in neither the inner or outer sensors of the stack (red and green lines, overlapping).